Consensys/doc.goquorum/docs/Concepts/Privacy/PrivacyEnhancements.md

 ![](../../images/PrivacyEnhancements_Contract_Interaction_Matrix.png)

 The privacy enhancements feature only performs it’s checks on submitted/minted transactions.
-None of the above limitations apply to calls (read only transactions) - contract method invocations that are executed locally and do not result in minted transactions.
+None of the above limitations apply to calls (read only transactions).
+Contract method invocations that are executed locally and do not result in minted transactions.

 ## Configuration Changes